lightbend-labs/akkaserverless-wirelessmesh-java/README.md

 To test using Postman(or curl):

 * First install Postman, [found here](https://www.postman.com)
-* Assuming you have deployed to akkaserverless and exposed your service to 'winter-mountain-2372.us-east1.apps.akkaserverless.com'...
+* Assuming you have deployed to akkaserverless and exposed your service to `winter-mountain-2372.us-east1.akkaserverless.app`...
 * **Test 0:** Make sure if there is any data in wirelessmesh-feed
 ```
 gcloud pubsub subscriptions pull wirelessmesh-feed --auto-ack
 ```
 Check if there is any data in the feed.
-* **Test 1:** Create a Postman POST request to 'https://winter-mountain-2372.us-east1.apps.akkaserverless.com/wirelessmesh/add-customer-location' with the json body '{"customer_location_id": "my-first-location", "access_token": "my life access token if applicable in alphanumeric", "email": "some@email.com", "zipcode": "11111"}'
+* **Test 1:** Create a Postman POST request to `https://winter-mountain-2372.us-east1.akkaserverless.app/wirelessmesh/add-customer-location` with the json body `{"customer_location_id": "my-first-location", "access_token": "my life access token if applicable in alphanumeric", "email": "some@email.com", "zipcode": "11111"}`

 Or using Curl (NOTE: Assume access_token is "abcd1234", you can set it to any alphanumeric):

 ```
 # setup env variable for exposed route
-export AS_HOST=winter-mountain-2372.us-east1.apps.akkaserverless.com
+export AS_HOST=winter-mountain-2372.us-east1.akkaserverless.app
 ```

 and run